francesding/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a fifth-year PhD student at UC Berkeley advised by Professors Moritz Hardt and Jacob Steinhardt.
-I have previously worked on the theoretical foundations for algorithmic fairness and empirical investigations into interpretability and robustness of ML systems.
-These days I am particularly interested in applications of machine learning to protein and molecule design.
-I am grateful to be supported by the NSF GRFP and the Open Philanthropy AI Fellows Program.
+I am a fifth-year PhD student at UC Berkeley advised by Professors [Moritz Hardt](https://mrtz.org/) and [Jacob Steinhardt](https://jsteinhardt.stat.berkeley.edu/).
+I have previously worked on the theoretical foundations for algorithmic fairness and empirical investigations into interpretability and robustness of machine learning systems.
+These days my research focus is in machine learning for protein modeling.
+I work on improving protein property classification and protein design, as well as increasing the interpretability of protein language models.

+Previously, I was lucky to be advised by [Sebastian Tschiatschek](https://tschiatschek.net/) while at University of Cambridge and [Cynthia Dwork](https://dwork.seas.harvard.edu/) at Harvard University.
+I am grateful to be supported by the NSF GRFP and the [Open Philanthropy AI Fellows Program](https://www.openphilanthropy.org/potential-risks-advanced-artificial-intelligence-the-open-phil-ai-fellowship/).